TarikHuber/firekit/README.md

   componentDidMount() {
     const { watchList, firebaseApp } = this.props

-    watchList('users') //Here we started watching the users list
+    watchList('users') // start watching the 'users' list

-    //Here we watch a simple firebase query let tasksRef = firebaseApp
+    // Watch a simple firebase query for 'tasks' let tasksRef = firebaseApp
       .database()
       .ref('tasks')
       .limitToFirst(10)
     watchList(tasksRef)

-    //Here we watch a list and save the data on a specific location in our redux store watchList('public_tasks', 'tasks')
+    // Watch the 'public_task' list and save its data in the location 'tasks' in our redux store watchList('public_tasks', 'tasks')
   }

   componentWillUnmount() {
     const { unwatchList } = this.props
-    unwatchList('users') // We can unwatch the list on unmounting the Component unwatchList('tasks') // To unwatch a query qe can use just the ref path string unwatchList('public_tasks') // To unwatch a watcher that is stored in a specific location we call the unwatchList with the path
+    unwatchList('users') // Unwatch the 'users' list
-  }
+    unwatchList('tasks') // To unwatch a query we can use just the ref path string unwatchList('public_tasks') // Unwatch a watcher that is stored in a specific location/path }

-  rednerList = () => {
+  renderList = () => {
     const { users } = this.props

     if (users === undefined) {